magento/devdocs/guides/v2.1/howdoi/design_config.md

 ## Overview

-When navigating to **CONTENT** > **Design** > **Configuration** in Admin, the first page that opens displays a grid with the available configuration scopes.
+In Magento out of the box, when you navigate to **CONTENT** > **Design** > **Configuration** in Admin, the first page that opens displays a grid with the available configuration scopes and assigned themes.
+It looks like following:
-Additionally the grid can display the value of the design options.
-By default, it displays the name of the theme selected for the scope:

 <img src="{{site.baseurl}}common/images/design_conf1.png">

-To make other options values appear in this grid, you need to customize the `design_config_listing.xml` grid configuration file.

 When you click **Edit** in any of the scope records, the page with available design options is displayed.
 For example, the default set of design options for the store view level is the following:

 <img src="{{site.baseurl}}common/images/design_conf2.png" alt="Design Configuration page">

-This configuration form is implemented using the [form UI component]({{site.gdeurl21}}ui-components/ui-form.html), that uses corresponding UI components for fields.
+Both the grid and the configuration form are implemented using UI components.

+To change the grid view, you need to customize the `design_config_listing.xml` grid configuration file.

 To change the settings available for configuration, you need to customize the `design_config_form.xml` configuration file.
 If you add a new field, you must also declare it in `di.xml` how it is processed and saved.